arobertlin/DillonShifts/README.md

 ### To Note
 * There are a lot of intermediate steps needed in between to link these. you will need to host your python scripts somewhere.
 I'd reccomend heroku but Google Cloud might make more sense.
+* to do something on a form submit, look into installable triggers, also you can ask me if you get there